Your shopping cart is empty.

-Fast forward a few months and the photographer, Sean Havas, and I had gotten to know each other, as I visited his gallery often and we found we had a lot in common.
-I had talked to him on several occasions about my new hobby and how I was developing a real passion for it.
+Fast forward a few months and the photographer, Sean Havas, and I had gotten to know each other, as I had visited his gallery often.
+We found that we had a lot in common and I had talked to him on several occasions about my new hobby and how I was developing a real passion for it.

 Not long after that, Sean offered me the chance to join him on a trip.
 He was planning a photography trip to the Sea of Cortez.
-Sean has travelled all over the world but had never been there and had learned that there was a very good chance of seeing and photographing several species of whales.
-Thrilled at the prospect of joining him, I jumped at the chance!
+Sean has travelled all over the world, but had never been there and had learned that there was a very good chance of seeing an photographing several species of whales.
+Thrilled at the prospect of joining him, I jumped at the chance.

-We met up in San Diego and, at around four-thirty in the morning, we headed south…Baja bound!!
+When the finally came around, we met up in Sand Diego and, at around four-thirty in the morning, we headed south.....Baja bound!!
 After about a nine-hour drive through the desert, we arrived at our destination.

-Every day for the next fourteen days, we were up before sunrise packing our camera gear and our freediving gear.
-Finally, we’d put our wetsuits on and drive to the boat ramp.
-We’d load the gear onto the boat, put jackets on over our wetsuits to shield us from the pre-dawn cold and head out to open water.
+Every day for the next fourteen days, we were up before sunrise, packing both our camera gear and our free diving gear.
+Finally, we'd put our wetsuits on and drive to the boat ramp.
+We'd load the gear onto the boat, put jackets on over our wetsuits to shield us from the pre-dawn cold and head out to open water.

-The wind was usually light in the early mornings and most days, the ocean was almost impossibly calm.
-By early afternoon, though, the wind would pick up and the conditions would become too much for our small boat.
+The wind was usually light in the early mornings and most days the ocean was almost impossibly calm.
+By early afternoon, though, the wind would pick up and the conditions would become too much for out small boat.
 Nevertheless, we spent six to eight hours on the water each day.

-The ocean provided beyond any expectation that I could have possibly imagined.
-Dolphins surrounded us in the thousands.
+Our persistence was rewarded and the ocean provided beyond any expectation that I could have possibly imagined.
+Dolphins surrounded us, sometimes in the thousands.
 We swam with sea lions.
-A blue whale, the largest animal that has ever lived, swam nearly within arm’s reach.
+A blue whale, the largest animal that has ever lived, swam nearly within arm's reach.
 Grey whales came to the boat and lifted their heads out of the water for us to pet them.
-Sperm whales dove as we approached, and we timed their dives between breaths at nearly an hour.
+Sperm whales dove as we approached, and we times their dives between breaths at nearly an hour.

-There is one day that stands out for me, though.
+There is one day that stand out for me, though.
 As we headed out that morning, just as we were leaving the bay for open water, several humpback whales appeared.
 Almost immediately, they began breaching all around us.
-One launched herself out of the water so close to us that, had I known she was coming, I could have touched her.
+One launched herself out of the water so close to us that, had I know she was coming, I could have reached out and touched her.

-Frustratingly, every time I turned around; the next breach was behind me!
+Frustratingly, every time I turned around, the next breach was behind me!
 Sadly, I never got that shot.
-A shot that still eludes me.
-It’s my “white whale!”
+A shot that, as I write this, still eludes me.
+It's my "white whale."

 Our captain steered our boat toward her, and we were off.
-Next to Sean on the bow of the boat with my camera to my eye, I knew I’d only have seconds to dial in my settings, keep her tail in focus, and keep her in my shot – all while standing on a moving boat!
+Next to Sean on the bow of the boat, with my camera to my eye, I knew I'd only have seconds to dial in my settings, keep her tail in focus, and keep her in my shot - all while standing on a boat at nearly full throttle!

 When we got back to our rooms that night and I saw the picture for the first time, I was beyond stoked!